 Saucer Wisdom: An SF Novel by Rudy Rucker

 Saucer Wisdom was originally published by Tor Books in 1999.
-It's currently out of print, but it will be returning as part of the Transreal Trilogy an omnibus volume from my publishing company Transreal Books in 2014.
+It is now in print as part of Transreal Trilogy, published by Transreal Books in 2014.

-Transreal Trilogy volume will include these novels: White Light, All the Visions, The Secret of Life, and Saucer Wisdom.
-I hope to fund the Transreal Trilogy project with a Kickstarter at some point in the spring of 2014.
+Transreal Trilogy includes: White Light, All the Visions, The Secret of Life, and Saucer Wisdom.
+It was funded by a Kickstarter in the spring of 2014.

 Saucer Wisdom, painting by Rudy Rucker, oil on canvas, 1999.